rferreiras/reftApi/README.md

 also this api it's and excelent example of a simple web server without using express This proyect is still on pre-alpha state, i'm moving all code from the lab to a real proyect , documentation and examples will be abalible soon
 Mongo suport it's not ready yet.
+1 - to star the proyect node app.js
+2 - go to localhost:8888